siduction/sidu-manual/data/en/0522-lamp-sql_en.md

 5 rows in set (0.001 sec)
 ~~~

-If we log out of MariaDB and log back in as user "*tomtom*", the two queries look like this:
+If we log out of MariaDB and log back in as user **tomtom**, the two queries look like this:

 ~~~
 MariaDB [(none)]> SELECT User,Host FROM mysql.user;